Vehicle Code 23136 (California's Zero Tolerance Law):

 Insurance Impact

 An underage DUI conviction in California can lead to significantly higher car insurance premiums and even loss of coverage.
 Insurance companies classify convicted drivers as high-risk, which results in sharply increased premiums—often doubling or tripling costs.
-Additionally, you may be required to file an SR-22 form, further driving up expenses.
+Additionally, you may be required to file a form SR-22 After a DUI, further driving up expenses.
 Some insurers may cancel your policy or choose not to renew it, making it difficult and costly to find new coverage.
 This impact can last for years, affecting not only your financial situation but also potentially increasing premiums for any family policies you were previously on.
 It is important to understand that under 21 drivers are already in the most at risk categories for insurance companies and their premiums are already high, so a DUI related offense can make insurance premiums even higher.

 Educational and Career Implications